beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-Pay attention that `%varA` is accessed using the percent sign.
+Note that `%varA` is accessed using the percent sign.
 It means that `%varA` is from the context.
-Also the order is in the array is important.
-The context variables can be accessed only in the underlying expressions including nested arrays/objects, e.g.
+The order in the array is important.
+The context variables can be accessed only in the underlying expressions, including nested arrays/objects.
+For example:

 ```json
 {